justinfeng10/ecem202a_project/docs/proposal.md

 ## 1. Motivation & Objective

 In this project, the goal is to separate two target audio signals (e.g. faucet and microwave) using one machine learning model.
 In audio classification, detecting the presence of multiple target sounds may be desired, with different target sounds being present at the same time.
-The aim is to separate this "mixture" of sounds into their component target sounds in one model (instead of using multiple models for each sound individually), recognizing when each are present (or not present).
+The aim is to separate this "mixture" of sounds into its component target sounds in one model (instead of using multiple models for each sound individually), recognizing when each are present (or not present).
 Existing work on source separation on embedded systems is limited, creating motivation to successfully implement source separation on an Arduino.

 ## 2. State of the Art & Its Limitations